fish-shell/fish-shell/README.md

 	chsh -s /usr/local/bin/fish

 chsh will prompt you for your password, and change your default shell.
+Substitute "/usr/local/bin/fish" with whatever path to fish is in your /etc/shells file.

 To switch your default shell back, you can run: